metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_log_storage_v1_manifest.md

 Optional:

 - `audit_reports` (Number) AuditReports configures the retention period for audit logs, in days.
-Logs written on a day that started at least this long ago are removed.
-To keep logs for at least x days, use a retention period of x+1.
-Default: 91
+Logs written on a day that started at least this long ago areremoved.
+To keep logs for at least x days, use a retention period of x+1.Default: 91
 - `bgp_logs` (Number) BGPLogs configures the retention period for BGP logs, in days.
-Logs written on a day that started at least this long ago are removed.
-To keep logs for at least x days, use a retention period of x+1.
-Default: 8
+Logs written on a day that started at least this long agoare removed.
+To keep logs for at least x days, use a retention period of x+1.Default: 8
 - `compliance_reports` (Number) ComplianceReports configures the retention period for compliance reports, in days.
-Reports are output from the analysis of the system state and audit events for compliance reporting.
-Consult the Compliance Reporting documentation for more details on reports.
-Logs written on a day that started at least this long ago are removed.
-To keep logs for at least x days, use a retention period of x+1.
-Default: 91
+Reports are outputfrom the analysis of the system state and audit events for compliance reporting.Consult the Compliance Reporting documentation for more details on reports.Logs written on a day that started at least this long ago areremoved.
+To keep logs for at least x days, use a retention period of x+1.Default: 91
 - `dns_logs` (Number) DNSLogs configures the retention period for DNS logs, in days.
-Logs written on a day that started at least this long ago are removed.
-To keep logs for at least x days, use a retention period of x+1.
-Default: 8
+Logs written on a day that started at least this long agoare removed.
+To keep logs for at least x days, use a retention period of x+1.Default: 8
 - `flows` (Number) Flows configures the retention period for flow logs, in days.
-Logs written on a day that started at least this long ago are removed.
-To keep logs for at least x days, use a retention period of x+1.
-Default: 8
+Logs written on a day that started at least this long agoare removed.
+To keep logs for at least x days, use a retention period of x+1.Default: 8
 - `snapshots` (Number) Snapshots configures the retention period for snapshots, in days.
-Snapshots are periodic captures of resources which along with audit events are used to generate reports.
-Consult the Compliance Reporting documentation for more details on snapshots.
-Logs written on a day that started at least this long ago are removed.
-To keep logs for at least x days, use a retention period of x+1.
-Default: 91
+Snapshots are periodic capturesof resources which along with audit events are used to generate reports.Consult the Compliance Reporting documentation for more details on snapshots.Logs written on a day that started at least this long ago areremoved.
+To keep logs for at least x days, use a retention period of x+1.Default: 91